Georgia–Russia relations: Tsitelubani missile incident

 On August 7, 2007, a missile landed in the Georgian-controlled village of Tsitelubani, some 65 km north of Tbilisi.
 Georgian officials said that two Russian fighter jets violated its airspace and fired a missile, which fell on the edge of the village but did not explode.
 Georgian President Mikhail Saakashvili said the incident was part of a pattern of Russian aggression against its neighbors and urged European states to condemn Moscow.
 Georgia claimed to have radar evidence proving that the invading aircraft flew in from Russia and said that the strike had aimed, unsuccessfully, at destroying radar equipment recently installed near the South Ossetian conflict zone.

 South Ossetian separatist leader Eduard Kokoity described the incident as "a provocation staged by the Georgian side, aimed at discrediting Russia", claiming that another bomb fell in South Ossetia.
 In his words, "a Georgian military plane crossed into South Ossetia on Monday, performed manoeuvres above Ossetian villages and dropped two bombs."

 Russia also denied the Georgian claim. and said that Georgian jets may have fired the missile on their own territory as a way of provoking tensions in the region and derailing a session of the Joint Control Commission on Georgian–South Ossetian Conflict Resolution.
 Georgia immediately denounced the claim as absurd.
 South Ossetian officials as well as two Georgian opposition politicians also suggested that the Georgian authorities might have been behind the incident.

 Plane downing incident

-The 2007 Georgia plane downing incident refers to the possible downing, by Georgia's anti-aircraft system, of a military plane that violated Georgia's air space on August 21, 2007.
-While it is still not confirmed by Georgia whether the plane was downed, Abkhazia's break-away government confirmed that a plane went down, but denies that it was shot down.
+On 21 August 2007, a Georgian anti-aircraft system shot at a plane over Abkhazia.
+Abkhazia's breakaway government claimed that a plane was indeed downed but denies that it was shot down.
+It remained unclear who the downed plane belonged to, with various parties claiming that Russian, U.S., or Georgian planes may have been involved.